 In the UK, parties to foreign litigation in a country which is a signatory to the Hague Service Convention can also effect service as set out in Article 10, which states:

 ‘Provided the State of destination does not object, the present Convention shall not interfere with […] (b) the freedom of judicial officers, officials or other competent persons of the State of origin to effect service of judicial documents directly through the judicial officers, officials or other competent persons of the State of destination [...]'.’

 Guidance under Part 6 of the CPR states that the Senior Master has taken ‘other competent persons of the State of destination’ to mean solicitors of the Senior Courts of England and Wales.

 Consequently, if a US litigant decides to take this route, it is strongly advisable to instruct local counsel in the UK.
 Local attorneys will be able to ensure compliance with the service requirements, and advise on any limitations there may be.
 Local counsel can also assist in arranging for an appropriate agent to serve the proceedings.

 Once the proceedings are served on the UK defendant, the US plaintiff must arrange for the process serving agent to prepare a proof of service, and have this filed in the US court where the action is pending.

 In summary, there are a number of methods by which US litigants can serve process (and other judicial documents) upon individuals and corporate entities situated in the UK.
 It is strongly advisable to consult local counsel, who are familiar with local laws and procedures at the destination country and can effectively navigate the local service rules.
-The service of judicial documents, particularly in foreign jurisdictions, is a technically tricky area where ‘the devil is in the detail, and it is crucial to get it right in order to avoid inadvertently compromising the underlying claim.
+The service of judicial documents, particularly in foreign jurisdictions, is a technically complex area where ‘the devil is in the detail', and it is crucial to get it right in order to avoid inadvertently compromising the underlying claim.

 +44 (0)20 7872 8556